 The title kind of says it all, Queer Theatre changed my life.
-I used writing and creating Queer theatre as a vehicle for self-discovery, learning and reflection.
-But mostly as yet another excuse for placing myself in the centre of Queer culture as a “great ally”.
+I used writing and creating Queer theatre as a vehicle for self-discovery, learning, and reflection.
+But mostly as yet another excuse for placing myself in the centre of Queer culture with the excuse of being a great ally.
 This is a realisation I now have in hindsight, not something I was consciously doing.
 But it all began with Jungle Door, a play I began writing when I first moved to Galway, before Eva’s Echo existed.